Home > amaranth companion plants

 Understanding Companion Planting

-Companion planting is the method of growing different types of plants in close proximity for their mutual benefit.
-This practice maximizes space and creates a balanced ecosystem.
+Companion Planting is a method of growing different plants in close proximity for their mutual benefit.
+This practice can maximize space and create a balanced ecosystem.
 Every plant serves a purpose beyond its yield.
+Companion plants can attract beneficial insects.
+They share nutrients through their root systems.

 For instance, amaranth provides shade to tender plants like tomatoes.
 In turn, tomatoes deter amaranth pests.
 Shielded from the sun, cucumbers can thrive beneath the amaranth's tall stalks.